-Healthy — knock on wood — Kevin White eager to ‘do what I do best’
+Healthy — knock on wood — Kevin White eager to 'do what I do best'

 After missing his entire rookie season with a stress fracture, White played in four games last season before he suffered a broken left fibula and severe ankle sprain in a victory over the Lions.

-He had 19 receptions for 187 yards (9.8 avg.) and no touchdowns.
+He had 19 receptions for 187 yards (9.8 average) and no touchdowns.
 His long play was a 32-yard reception against the Cowboys in Week 3, when he caught six passes for 62 yards.

 White seems to know he’s at a stage in his career where he needs to prove himself more than talk about proving himself.
 So his answers to questions from reporters were succinct, as they have been throughout his latest recovery.